aandreev0/fsmh/chapters/4-control/signal-action-delay.md

 :align: center
 ```

 Galvo mirror steers laser beam following input electrical signal.
-However, the response (provided by sensor inside galvo) is not perfectly following the input signal.
+However, the response (that can be detected by sensor inside galvo) is [not perfectly following](https://www.scanlab.de/en/service/glossary/nonlinearity) the input signal.
 [Some microscopes](https://www.nature.com/articles/s41598-023-46245-2) are sensitive enough to that discrepancy and require correction.
 Such correction is done by adjusting parameters of PID controller that transforms input signal into voltage that drives mirror.
-Because galvo systems are assembled for the specific mirror, the PID parameteres are embedded in hardware using adjustable potentiometers on the control board.
+Because galvo systems are assembled for the specific mirror, the PID parameters are embedded in hardware using adjustable potentiometers on the control board.

 ## Hardware: piezo response

-Another example is piezo collar to move objective that is often used for 3D imaging (z-scanning).
-These devices are heavier and need to be able to move objectives of different weights, so calibration is more complicated (PID adjustment) and performed inside the device's software.
+Another example is piezo collar that is often used for 3D imaging (z-scanning) by moving the infinity-corrected detection objective.
+These devices are heavier and need to be able to move objectives of different weights, so calibration is more complicated (PID adjustment) and can be performed inside the device's software.

 ```{image} ../../static/piezo-collar-response.png
 :alt: piezo collar repsonse